 1625-97: French colonization

 The first French settlers establish a colony on Tortuga Island and in the northwestern area of Haiti’s mainland, naming the territory Saint-Domingue.
-In the latter part of the 17th Century, under Louis XIV, France authorizes African slave trade in the territory and introduces the Code Noir, which not only further restricts the rights of enslaved people in all French territories, but also the rights of free people of color.
+In the latter part of the 17th Century, under Louis XIV, France authorizes African slave trade in the territory and introduces the Code Noir, which not further restricts the rights of enslaved people — as well as the rights of free people of color — in all French territories .

 In 1697, Spain cedes its territory in western Hispaniola to France.
 Under French rule, Saint-Domingue is the country’s richest colony in the 18th Century, producing half of all the sugar and coffee bought and sold in Europe and accounting for one-third of the Atlantic slave trade.

-The events of 1789 make more people — on both sides of the Atlantic — outspoken for the rights of Black and indigenous people of color in the colony.
+The 1789 French Revolution makes more people — on both sides of the Atlantic — outspoken for the rights of Black and indigenous people of color in the colony.
 France violently represses this activism, which leads to the beginning of the Haitian Revolution in 1791.

 The Haitian Revolution continues for more than a decade, destroying much of Haiti’s agricultural resources and infrastructure.
 On December 4, 1803, French forces surrender to Jean-Jacques Dessalines in the northwestern commune of Gonaïves.
 For the first time in over 300 years, Haiti is once again an independent nation.